bersih-in/machine_learning/README.md

 # Bersih.in Machine Learning Development

-This part contain several file to building 2 model that we created using CNN to verify the authenticity of the taken picture of the trash piles(Model1).
-In addition, we will also build a model using CNN to determine the severity and urgency of the trash pile in the reported location(Model2).
+This part contain several file to building 2 model that we created using CNN to verify the authenticity of the taken picture of the garbage piles(garbage detection model).
+In addition, we will also build a model using CNN to determine the severity and urgency of the garbage pile in the reported location(garbage severity model).

 ## Authors